 To support contact tracing efforts, record the names and contact information of all staff and visitors who enter the workplace.
 Make sure that privacy is protected, and that the information is stored securely for at least 30 days (or the duration specified in your jurisdiction).
 Contact information must be destroyed in a timely manner according to privacy laws.

 If a staff member tests positive for COVID-19 and the case is work-related, additional notifications may be required (e.g., the jurisdictional health and safety regulator and worker compensation board).
 Complete an incident report and begin an incident review.
 Assist public health with contact tracing to determine if any staff or residents were exposed to COVID-19.

-If a visitor screens positive for COVID-19 they should not enter the facility.
-They should wear a medical mask and return home immediately (preferably not by public transit).
+If a visitor screens positive for COVID-19 they should not enter the workplace.
+They should wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask) and return home immediately.

 Develop a policy for any resident returning to the facility following an absence who fails active screening (e.g., place the resident in a single room, use droplet and contact precautions, and test for COVID-19).

 Complete daily screening of all residents.
 Assess all residents once during the day and once during the evening for signs and symptoms of COVID-19.
 Follow the specific frequency requirements in your jurisdiction.

 Intake of New Residents

 Consider testing new residents for COVID-19 before arrival.